oslokommune/okdata-permission-api/README.md

 Okdata Permission API
 ==================
-API for managing permissions for okdata resources such as datasets.
+API for managing permissions to okdata resources such as datasets.
 The API is currently WIP (work in progress) and is not in use anywhere at this time.